Last updated: May 2026

 These capabilities remove uncertainty.
 Teams make decisions based on actual production status, not stale reports.

 Most brands operate on three to four-month cycles from production to customer.
-Direct fulfillment compresses this to roughly 15–20 days end-to-end, with products becoming ‘ready to sell’ in as little as 5 days after production.
+Direct fulfillment compresses this to roughly 15-20 days end-to-end, with products becoming 'ready to sell' in as little as five days after production.

-But the bigger advantage is decision speed.
+Portless shipments typically land within five to eight days, with an average of 7.5 days.
+The bigger advantage is decision speed.
 Brands we work with move from multi-week internal lag to same-day execution.
 In a market where demand shifts rapidly, execution speed becomes a competitive moat.

 See how &Collar eliminated decision delays during their peak season.